akrzos/cfme-performance/ansible/install/README.md

 ```
 [root@perf ansible]# ansible-playbook -i hosts.local install/monitorhost.yml
 ```
 Creates a monitoring host machine by installing carbon/graphite/grafana and collectd on a single machine.
 This basically combines graphite.yml, grafana.yml, grafana-dashboards.yml in a single playbook.
+Before running, create a RHEL 7 machine with large enough disk space in /var/lib/carbon to accommodate the number of CFME/Miq appliances you plan on monitoring. (~5-7GiB per appliance with included CFME collectd configs)

 #### graphite.yml
 ```